M1 Pies: Level Up Your Dividend Strategy and Optimize Your Portfolio Like a Pro (2024)

 What Are M1 Pies

-M1 Pie-based investing allows investors to create an investment portfolio made up of “pies”, where each asset is one slice.
+M1 Pie based investing allows investors to create an investment portfolio made up of "pies", where each asset is one slice.
 Those slices can be stocks, bonds, or ETFs.
-If you wanted to, you could even make another pie, a slice of a bigger pie, nesting one within the other like Russian nesting dolls.
+If you wanted to, you could even make another pie a slice of a bigger pie, nesting one within the other like Russian nesting dolls.

-M1 will automatically balance each slice each time you invest to match your investing strategy and allocation.
+Each time you invest, M1 will automatically balance each slice to match your investing strategy and allocation.

 Plus, you can see a visual representation of your pie, and slices shrink and grow based on whether you are underweight or overweight against your target allocation.